 Imagine you're planning a group hike, and you need to find a trail that suits everyone's fitness level.
 Some are seasoned mountaineers, while others prefer a gentle stroll.
-How do you find that sweet spot, a trail that isn't too challenging for the beginners but also not boring for the experts?
+In real terms, how do you find that sweet spot, a trail that isn't too challenging for the beginners but also not boring for the experts?
 That's where the concept of the midrange comes in handy.
 In statistics, the midrange offers a simple yet effective way to find the "middle ground" within a dataset, giving you a quick sense of the central tendency without getting bogged down in complex calculations.

 Main Subheading: Understanding the Midrange